Dodge: 1990s

-The car was badged and sold as both a Dodge and a Plymouth in the United States and Canada; in Mexico was sold as Dodge and Chrysler, and in Europe, Australia and other export markets it was sold as the Chrysler Neon.
+The Neon was badged and sold as both a Dodge and a Plymouth in the United States and Canada; in Mexico was sold as Dodge and Chrysler, and in Europe, Australia and other export markets it was sold as the Chrysler Neon.
 At the Neon's release, then president of Chrysler Corporation Bob Lutz said, "There's an old saying in Detroit: 'Good, fast, or cheap.
 Pick any two.'
 We refuse to accept that."
-The Japanese press touted the Neon as the "Japanese car killer", due to a spiralling Yen and the lower production cost of the Neon.
-The Neon received praise for its appearance, price, and power when compared to competing cars such as the Honda Civic DX at 102 hp, the Civic EX at 127 hp, the Nissan Sentra at 115 hp, the Ford Escort ZX2 at 130 hp, the Toyota Corolla at 115 hp, the Saturn S-Series at 100 hp for SOHC variants and 124 hp for DOHC variants, and the Chevrolet Cavalier Base and LS models at 120 hp, among others.
+The Japanese press touted the Neon as the "Japanese car killer", due to a spiraling Yen and the lower production cost of the Neon.
+The Neon, with SOHC 132 hp and DOHC 150 hp versions of Chrysler's 2.0 L 4-cylinder engine, received praise for its appearance, price, and power when compared to competing cars such as the Honda Civic DX at 102 hp, the Civic EX at 127 hp, the Nissan Sentra at 115 hp, the Ford Escort ZX2 at 130 hp, the Toyota Corolla at 115 hp, the Saturn S-Series at 100 hp for SOHC variants and 124 hp for DOHC variants, and the Chevrolet Cavalier Base and LS models at 120 hp, among others.

 The Dodge Durango is a mid-size sport utility vehicle (SUV) produced by Dodge.
 The first two generations were very similar in that both were based on the Dodge Dakota, both featured a body-on-frame construction and both were produced at the Newark Assembly Plant in Newark, Delaware.
 The Durango was marketed as a sturdy truck-based SUV designed to hold up to seven passengers and tow up to 7,500 lb when properly equipped.
 The Durango shared a front end, instrument panel, and front seats with the Dakota pickup on which it was based.
 Original designs of the eight-passenger Durango featured a rear-facing third-row similar to many older station wagons.
 To make room for a more practical forward-facing third row, Dodge shortened the length of the front doors and raised the roof two inches (5 cm) beyond the front seats, allowing for stadium seating.
 The Durango's roof rack was designed to mask the appearance of the raised roof.